 Name of Child

 We propose to take your child to:

 Date

 Time

 Method of Travel

 Cost

 Your child will need

-child to go on this outing. hild will not be able to attend.)
+l give permission for my child to go on this outing.
+(Without your signature your child will not be able to attend.)

 Name of Parent/Carer

 Signature

 Date